 This is commuter central and while the café selection is strong in the art of takeaway coffee, there are also a growing number of places to enjoy a drawn-out breakfast and newspaper morning.
 For the takeaway side of things, the branch of Leon on Victoria Place is a good bet and open from 6.30am on weekdays.
-Etna Coffee opens its doors at 7am for Sicilian street food snacks, pastries and — an early morning must — coffee.
+Etna Coffee opens its doors at 7am for Sicilian street food snacks, pastries and your morning espresso needs.
 Pastry lovers should head to Danish Ole and Steen for cinnamon swirls and their cardamom-studded kløben bun.

 If you’re after a place to spend longer, head a bit further from the station towards Pimlico Fresh on Wilton Road, open from 7.30am on weekdays with granola, porridge and organic options on sourdough.
 Sourced Market in the Nova Food court on Buckingham Palace Road is your best bet for chunky farm-style breakfast rolls, trendy vegan pots and naughty pastries, says Londonist's Ruth Hargreaves.

 When you say "a quick bite for breakfast" do you really mean "all-day bottomless brunch sliding into an afternoon carb-stupor"?
 That market's cornered by Timmy Green, open from 7.30am Monday to Saturday, with Aussie-style brunches to satisfy the most fervent of smashed-avo-seekers.